The 2022 income tax return for freelancers in Spain: La declaración de la renta

 If you’re in a line of work where you don’t regularly issue invoices, such as taxi drivers or pop-up bars and restaurants, the poor Agencia won’t even have records of your income either.

 Of course you’ll want to write off some tax-deductible expenses as part of your freelance income tax return.
 Deductibles are crucial in our careers and can be the difference between breaking even or breaking the bank.
-We already have an article dedicated to tax-deductible expenses, but here’s a brief outline of what you need to know.
+Read this article about tax-deductible expenses, but if you are in a rush here’s a brief outline of what you need to know.

 Any expense that is subtracted from your gross income can be included.
 But before you go and get too excited, you need to make sure they meet these three conditions: